StreetDance 3D

-StreetDance 3D (also called StreetDance) is a 2010 British 3D comedy drama film directed by Max Giwa and Dania Pasquini, and written by Jane English.
+StreetDance 3D (also called StreetDance) is a 2010 British 3D dance comedy drama film directed by Max Giwa and Dania Pasquini, and written by Jane English.
 It was released on 21 May 2010 in RealD 3D, XpanD 3D and Dolby 3D.
 Britain's Got Talent stars George Sampson, Diversity and Flawless made their debut appearances to the big screen.

 A production of Vertigo Films in association with BBC Films, the soundtrack features alternative acts N-Dubz, Tinie Tempah, Lightbulb Thieves and Chipmunk.
 A sequel, StreetDance 2, was released on 30 March 2012.